Combining Evolutionary Strategies and Novelty Detection to go Beyond the Alignment Limit of the $Z_3$ 3HDM: Analysis and results

 In~\cref{fig:mC1_mC2_no_HT_cmaes_parameter_penalty} and~\cref{fig:mC1_mC2_no_HT_cmaes_focused_mC1_mC2} we show the results of the scans with the parameter density penalty over all parameters and focused on the charged masses, respectively.
 We observe that both were able to cover more parameter space than the alignment limit random scan, but the scan focused on the charged scalar masses was able to cover more of the $(m_{H^+_1},m_{H^+_2})$ plane, especially in the $m_{H^+_{1/2}}\gtrsim 100$ GeV limits.
-This result further shows that focussing the exploration reward on subsets of parameters can help uncover novel regions overlooked by traditional scans, although in this case most of the points with $m_{H^+_{1/2}}\gtrsim 100$ GeV did not survive \verb|HiggsBounds|.
+This result further shows that focussing the exploration reward on subsets of parameters can help uncover novel regions overlooked by traditional scans, although in this case most of the points with $m_{H^+_{1/2}}\gtrsim 100$ GeV did not survive \verb|HiggsBounds|. {Furthermore, considering that all scans presented in~\cref{fig:mC1_mC2_no_HT} share the same parameter boundaries, c.f.~\cref{eq:scanparameters}, these results highlight how our methodology can explore regions uncovered by the low sampling efficiency of random sampler and by the simplified priors of the alignment limit.}

+{In~\cref{fig:mC1_mC2_no_HT} we can also observe a shortcoming of the method which we will encounter throughout this work.
+We can see that different runs lead to different sets of valid points, preventing us from drawing a global picture of the allowed points.
+This is due to the fact that, in each run CMAES traverses a very localised path in the parameter space until either the maximum number of generations has been reached or a local minimum stopping criterion is triggered.
+To mitigate this, we implemented each scan as a collection of multiple runs, but the problem has not been completely resolved.
+In~\cref{subsubsec:mC1_mC2,subsec:seed_points} we will present refinements of the methodology that will allow us to better fill in the \emph{voids} left by these scans.}

 Analogously to the discussion above on the mixing angles $\alpha_1,\ \beta_1,\ \alpha_2,\ \beta_2$, we now present the results with \verb|HiggsTools| included in the loop to check \verb|HiggsBounds| in~\cref{fig:mC1_mC2_w_HT}.
 We see that both with unfocused,~\cref{fig:mC1_mC2_w_HT_cmaes_parameter_penalty}, and charged masses focused,~\cref{fig:mC1_mC2_w_HT_cmaes_focused_mC1_mC2}, novelty reward CMAES is able to cover a much larger parameter space region than the alignment limit sampling.
 Furthermore, the valid points found also span a larger region than those in~\cref{fig:mC1_mC2_no_HT} that survived \verb|HiggsBounds| constraints, highlighting the importance of including \verb|HiggsTools| in the loop.